Current Size: 100%

 In an effort to facilitate the process of identifying students with disabilities and their accommodation requests early in the semester, please include the syllabus statement below.
 We are optimistic that by including this or a similar statement in syllabi, and by alerting students to this process, those with documented disabilities will secure necessary classroom accommodations in a timely fashion.

 "The University is committed to providing students with documented disabilities equal access to all university programs and facilities.
 If you think you have a disability requiring accommodations, you must register with Disability Services for Students (DSS).
-Contact DSS at (603) 862-2607 or email@example.com.
-If you have received Accommodation Letters for this course from DSS, please provide me with that information privately in my office so that we can review those accommodations."
+If you have questions about the process, please contact DSS at (603) 862-2607 or email@example.com.
+If you are registered with DSS, and eligible for accommodations that you would like to utalize in this course, please forward that information to me in a timely manner so that we can meet privately in my office to review those accommodations."

 Verify students' eligibility for accommodations.